LaboratoryB/stegosaurus/README.md

 You'll find the tests in the `/test/` folder, for now, just a regression test.

+## Node.js version support

+Requires 0.10 or later.
+Namely due to the dependencies this carries.
+See `.travis.yml` for currently supported versions.

 ## Future Considerations

 In the future, I'd like to expand this module to: